 They may not be for everyone, but at a time when the cost of energy derived from fossil fuels is soaring, they must remain an important part of the energy mix.

-To discuss any aspect of this article contact Richard Clews (Planning) or Lauren Gibson-Green (Head of Energy).
+To discuss any aspect of this article contact Richard Clews (Planning).
 This article first appeared in our latest issue of Land Business.
 For more download the Autumn 22 edition of Land Business.